-4.22 The purpose of a Non-Technical Summary (NTS) is to ensure that the key points of the ES can be more readily understood by non-experts, and the public.
-It may also help direct decision-makers to the main findings of, and the mitigation measures proposed within, the ES.
-The NTS should therefore provide an objective summary of the findings of the EIA and should avoid being promotional in nature; it should set out the main findings of the ES in accessible, plain English.
+4.22 The purpose of a Non-Technical Summary (NTS) is to ensure that the key points of the EIA Report can be more readily understood by non-experts, and the public.
+It may also help direct decision-makers to the main findings of, and the mitigation measures proposed within, the EIA Report.
+The NTS should therefore provide an objective summary of the findings of the EIA and should avoid being promotional in nature; it should set out the main findings of the EIA Report in accessible, plain English.

-Reviewing & evaluating the Environmental Statement
+Reviewing & evaluating the EIA Report

-4.23 The ES is the most visible part of the EIA process, and ought to be the main source of environmental information available to the planning authority.
-However, in addition to reviewing and analysing the content of the ES, the planning authority will also wish to add to this information where necessary: The case officer will wish to consider representations from the Consultation Bodies and the public; they will also wish to take into account information provided by the council's own specialists, in light of the expertise of planning officers themselves.
-In this way, the review and evaluation process involves a re-interpretation and reconsideration of the ES in light of the representations, to the point where the planning authority has sufficient confidence in the nature of the likely impacts and the necessary mitigation to determine the application and attach any conditions.
+4.23 The EIA Report is the most visible part of the EIA process, and ought to be the main source of environmental information available to the planning authority.
+However, in addition to reviewing and analysing the content of the EIA Report, the planning authority will also wish to add to this information where necessary: The case officer will wish to consider representations from the Consultation Bodies and the public; they will also wish to take into account information provided by the council's own specialists, in light of the expertise of planning officers themselves.
+In this way, the review and evaluation process involves a re-interpretation and reconsideration of the EIA Report in light of the representations, to the point where the planning authority has sufficient confidence in the nature of the likely impacts to reach a reasoned conclusion on the significant effects of the development on the environment.
+Only then may the authority determine the application.

-Key message: The purpose of the ES review is to:
+Key message: The purpose of the EIA Report review is to:

-- Provide the case officer with a full understanding of the project, the expected impacts and the mitigation measures. - Identify if additional information or evidence should be requested from the applicant. - Establish an initial view on the key environmental issues prior to the receipt of views from consultees. - Identify specific issues on which the views of consultees should be sought. - Begin consideration of any planning conditions which may be needed. - 4.24 The review and evaluation process should begin as soon as the application is registered.
-On receipt of the ES, the case officer may wish to read the NTS to become familiar with the general nature of the project and the main issues.
-There may also be merit in checking the ES against the list of required contents set out in the EIA Regulations to gain an initial overview.
-Most statements do not however deal with the issues in the same order as the Regulations.
-Authorities should bear in mind that there is no single 'correct' way of preparing an Environmental Statement, as the nature of projects, sites, receiving environments and assessment methodologies vary. - 4.25 During the review the case officer will identify those issues on which advice from specialists within the council (e.g. archaeology, ecology, conservation, landscape, design, environmental health) may need to be sought.
+- Reach a reasoned conclusion on the significant effects of the development on the environment. - Identify if additional information or evidence should be requested from the applicant. - Establish an initial view on the key environmental issues prior to the receipt of views from consultees. - Identify specific issues on which the views of consultees should be sought. - Begin consideration of any planning conditions or Section 75 planning obligations which may be needed to secure mitigation and any monitoring measures. - 4.24 The review and evaluation process should begin as soon as the application is registered.
+On receipt of the EIA Report, the case officer may wish to read the NTS to become familiar with the general nature of the project and the main issues.
+There may also be merit in checking the EIA Report against the list of required contents set out in the EIA Regulations to gain an initial overview.
+Most EIA Reports do not however deal with the issues in the same order as the Regulations.
+Authorities should bear in mind that there is no single 'correct' way of preparing an EIA Report, as the nature of projects, sites, receiving environments and assessment methodologies vary. - 4.25 During the review the case officer will identify those issues on which advice from specialists within the council (e.g. archaeology, ecology, conservation, landscape, design, environmental health) may need to be sought.
 The review may also identify issues on which the specific views of the Consultation Bodies will be required, in which case the Consultation Bodies should be advised accordingly from the outset.
-The advice from all these sources will almost always be sufficient but in some particularly challenging or technically complex cases planning authorities may consider it appropriate to enlist the help of a consultant or other body to review the ES.
+The advice from all these sources will almost always be sufficient but in some particularly challenging or technically complex cases planning authorities may consider it appropriate to enlist the help of a consultant or other body to review the EIA Report.